Ronan O'Gara: Personal life

 On 6 July 2006, O'Gara married his longtime girlfriend Jessica Daly.
 They have five children – twins, a boy and a girl named Rua and Molly, born in 2008, and three more sons – JJ, born in 2010, Zak, born in 2012 and Max, born in 2014.

 On 9 October 2008, he published Ronan O'Gara: My Autobiography, co-written by Denis Walsh, chief sports-writer with the Irish edition of The Sunday Times.
 An updated version of his autobiography was released in 2009, after Ireland's Grand Slam success.
 O'Gara released a second autobiography in November 2013, titled Ronan O'Gara: Unguarded.
 On 2 January 2014, a new behind-the-scenes documentary called "ROG – The Ronan O’Gara Documentary" aired on RTÉ One.

+In December 2012, Joan Collins named O'Gara under Dáil privilege as being among those to benefit from having their penalty points cancelled by gardaí.

 On 24 October 2013, a testimonial dinner to honour O'Gara was held at Cork's City Hall, with around 850 guests paying €300 per ticket to charity.
 On 11 May 2017, at a ceremony held in Cork City Hall, O'Gara was awarded the Freedom of Cork City.